umit-iace/tool-libs/docs/overview.rst

-.. todo:: say something about the TickServer?

-.. todo:: say something about  Transport & Min?

-.. todo:: say something about EXP_KEEPALIVE or enough in detailed utils/Experiment.rst ?

 Overview
 ========
 This is a collection of libraries used at the UMIT-Tirol Institute of Automation and Control Engineering.
 It includes different sensor implementations, an abstraction layer built on top of the STM-HAL-libraries and miscellaneous utilities, like RequestQueues and DynamicArrays.